SLIM Mission, Vision + Strategic Plan

 Explore our mission + vision

-Mission, Vision and Strategic Plan 2015-2025
+Mission, Vision and Strategic Plan 2023-2028

 Embracing an interdisciplinary culture of collaboration and diversity for the common good.

-Diversity, Equity, And Inclusion Statement
+Diversity, Equity, And Inclusion Statement (adopted May 5, 2021)

 At the School of Library and Information Management, we are dedicated to fostering and supporting a diverse community of students, faculty, and staff where everyone feels welcomed, appreciated, and safe.
 Our commitment to diversity, equity, and inclusion as the guiding principles of our work is rooted in the American Library Association’s resolve to support information professionals in creating responsible and inclusive community spaces to provide knowledge-based resources and services.